csci104/site/labs/lab14/index.md

   + What edge cases might a programmer easily overlook?
   + What input might cause the program to crash?

 Remember - the harsher you are when testing your own program, the less bugs will make it to the hands of your end users.

 ### 4 - Assignment: Identify Two of the Bugs

-**TL;DR: Find 2 out of 3 bugs by writing tests, and follow the submission protocol at the bottom of this page.**
+**TL;DR: Find 2 out of 3 bugs by writing tests.**

 In the `part2` folder, we have provided an implementation of ArrayList for you - there is a header file `arraylist.h`, with the specification of the expected function in the comments, and a pre-compiled `ArrayList` implementation.
 You do not have access to the source code.
 We do this because again, we do not want you to think about test cases in terms of the source, but in a wider perspective of "how things should work".

 There are **three** bugs in the source code, and it is your task to find the problems by writing a good suite of test.
 Write a good set of tests for each of `add()`, `set()`, and `remove()` according to the specification provided in the header file, and thinking about edge cases.
 Find two of these bugs and you're good to go.

 We have written a sample test case for you for the `get()` function, although it is by no means an exhaustive test case.
 There is also a simple Makefile included for you, simply compile and run the test with `make tests`.